 Use the options in the Site styles and Design panels to make style changes to your site.
 You can edit global styles to make changes that apply to your whole site for a consistent look, or you can style individual sections.

-We recommend experimenting with Site Styles as you build your site.
-By testing your template's tweaks, you'll get a grasp of what's possible in your template and reach a design you'll love.
+This guide reviews how to use style options, called "tweaks," to change the look of your site.
+We recommend experimenting with the different design options as you build your site.
+By testing different fonts, colors, and page settings, you'll get a grasp of what's possible and create a design you'll love.

 Watch a video

 Style options in version 7.1 vs. version 7.0

 Style changes work differently depending on your site's version.
 In the sections below, click the tab for your version to review the steps for your site.

 In our newest version of Squarespace, you use site styles to make the most of your style changes, including font, color, and spacing changes.
 Changes you make in site styles are usually site-wide, but you can make more fine-tuned changes by styling specific sections or text areas.
 For more advanced style changes, like designing your lock screen or checkout page, use the Design panel.

 All sites in version 7.1 share the same template.
 That means they all have the same style options and features.
 They also all use sections to add content to pages.

 There isn't a need to switch templates, so that option isn't available in version 7.1.
 Instead, use the steps in this guide to try out different looks for your site.

 In our previous version of Squarespace, each template's site styles has different tweaks, which are grouped into sections like Site header and Main content.